 Professors and researchers generally must meet the evidentiary criteria for “extraordinary ability” in science or education.
 To be eligible, the foreign national must have:

-If the criteria do not readily apply to the beneficiary’s occupation, the petitioner may submit any comparable evidence in order to establish the beneficiary’s eligibility.
+If the criteria does not readily apply to the beneficiary’s occupation, the petitioner may submit any comparable evidence in order to establish the beneficiary’s eligibility.

 A petition for O-1 status can be approved for an initial period of up to 3 years, or the time necessary to accomplish the event or activity.
 O-1 status can be extended in one year increments if it is for the same event.
 If the petition is for a different position with the same employer or for a new employer it is considered a new “event” and the petition can be granted for another three years.
 The O-1 can be extended indefinitely.

-The spouse and children under 21 of O-1 visa holders are entitled to the O-3 visa.
-O-3 visa holders are not authorized to work in the U.S.
+The spouse and children under 21 of O-1 visa holders are entitled to the O-3 visa, and they are not authorized to work in the U.S.